cosmos/sdk-tutorials/academy/4-my-own-chain/starport.md

 ## Your GUI

 Now boot up the frontend created by Starport by using the commands provided in the `readme.md` file of the `checkers` folder.
-For this you let the chain run in its own process and open a new terminal window in your `checkers` folder.
+For this, you let the chain run in its own process and open a new terminal window in your `checkers` folder.
 In this terminal execute:

 ```sh
 $ cd vue